Bartholomew and the Oobleck: Plot

-The book opens with an explanation of how people in the Kingdom of Didd still talk about "the year the King got angry with the sky", and how Bartholomew Cubbins, King Derwin's page boy, saved the kingdom.
-Throughout the year, Bartholomew sees the king getting angry at rain in spring, sun in summer, fog in autumn, and snow in winter because he wants something new to come down from the sky.
-The king gets the idea that he can rule the sky, being the king, and he orders Bartholomew to summon the Royal Magicians, who announce that they can make a substance called oobleck, which will not look anything at all like the regular weather.
-That evening, the magicians make the substance at their mystic mountain Neeka-tave, and release it into the air.
+The book opens with an explanation of how people in the Kingdom of Didd still talk about "the year the King got angry with the sky".
+Throughout the year, the king of Didd, Theobald Thindner Derwin, gets angry at rain in spring, sun in summer, fog in autumn, and snow in winter because he wants something new to come down from the sky, but his personal advisor and page boy, Bartholomew Cubbins, is a bit too uncomfortable to agree with it.
+The king gets the idea that he can rule the sky, being the king, and he orders Bartholomew to summon the Royal Magicians, who announce that they can make a substance called Oobleck, which will not look anything at all like the regular weather.
+That evening, the magicians make the substance at their cave at Mystic Mountain Neeka-tave and release it into the atmosphere.

-The next morning, the oobleck starts falling from the sky.
+The next morning, the Oobleck starts falling from the sky.
 When the King sees it, he is overjoyed.
-He declares the day a holiday and orders Bartholomew to tell the Royal Bell Ringer to announce the occasion but the bell will not ring; the oobleck turns out to be both gelatinous and adhesive, and it has gummed up the bell.
-When Bartholomew sees a robin trapped in her nest by the oobleck, he decides to warn the kingdom.

-The Royal Trumpeter tries to sound the alarm, but oobleck gets into the trumpet and the trumpeter gets his hand stuck trying to remove it.
-Bartholomew tells the Captain of the Guard to warn the kingdom, but the captain, determined to prove that he's not afraid of the oobleck, scoops some up with his sword and eats it, only to get his mouth stuck and breathe out sticky green bubbles.

-In the meantime, the oobleck is falling in larger quantities than before, and is now threatening to flood the kingdom.
+He declares the day a holiday and orders Bartholomew to tell the Royal Bell Ringer to announce the occasion, but the bell will not ring; the Oobleck turns out to be both gelatinous and adhesive, and it has gummed up the bell.
+When Bartholomew sees a robin trapped and paralyzed in her nest by the Oobleck, he decides to warn the kingdom.
+The Royal Trumpeter tries to sound the alarm, but gets his hand stuck in his horn while pulling a blockage of Oobleck from it.
+Bartholomew tells the Captain of the Guards to warn the kingdom, but the captain, determined to prove that he's not afraid of the Oobleck, scoops some up with his sword and eats it, only to get his mouth stuck and breathe out sticky green bubbles.
+In the meantime, the Oobleck is falling in larger quantities than before, and is now threatening to flood the kingdom.
 Soon, it starts spilling into the palace as well, and pretty soon, no matter how Bartholomew tries to warn them, everybody is stuck to it and flopping about in the goo.
+So Bartholomew decides to ask the king for advice to save the Kingdom of Didd from the falling Oobleck.